arbolista-dev/cc-calculator-ui/readme.md

 Language detection uses URL, and stores information in `lang` cookie.
 You can change language by appending `lang=LANGUAGE_CODE` to query string of the URL (eg. `lang=bs`).

-## Areas for Improvement

-Currently, any changes made to React templates are not seen by Webpack's watcher, so you have to force a change in the React component class for Webpack to load the changes in your template files.

-The alternative is to set `cache: false` in the development webpack configuration file.
-However, this dramatically slows down hot patching.

 ## License